stephanetchatchum/stephanetchatchum/README.md

 I’m an aspiring software engineer, focused on building strong fundamentals and practical skills through hands-on projects and consistent learning.

-This profile (and its repositories) documents my journey as I grow across different areas of computer science and software engineering, including:
+This profile and its repositories documents my journey as I grow across different areas of computer science and software engineering, including:

 ## 🔧 What I Work On
-- **Data Structures & Algorithms** – building problem-solving depth and efficiency
+- **Data Structures & Algorithms🖥️** – building problem-solving depth and efficiency
-- **System Design** – learning how real, scalable systems are structured
+- **System Design🧠** – learning how real, scalable systems are structured
-- **Game Development** – exploring interactive systems, mechanics, and engines
+- **Game Development🎮** – exploring interactive systems, mechanics, and engines
-- **Machine Learning** – experimenting with data-driven models and simulations
+- **Machine Learning🖥️** – experimenting with data-driven models and simulations

 ## 📌 About This Repository
 This repository serves as an overview of who I am as a developer and where I’m headed.